spookyGh0st/beatwalls/docs/guide/assertions.md

 ::: danger
 Be cautions with `i` and `wall{x/y/z/width/height/duration}`.
-Only Properties, that are used to __change__ existing Wallstructures and not all Properties that are used to __create__ them have access to them.
+Again, not all properties that are used to __create__ wallstructures do not have access to easing functions.
-Therefore, some functions like easing do not work on all properties.
+You can only use easing functions on properties that are used to __change__ existing wallstructures.
 :::